1 Timothy 2:12: Responses

 Although the claim was rejected largely by complementarian scholars, debate over the meaning of the word had been opened, and Christians affirming an egalitarian view of the role of women in the church continued to contest the meaning of the word authenteō.
 Standard lexicons including authenteō are broadly in agreement with regard to its historical lexical range.
 Wilshire, however, documents that whereas lexicons such as the Greek-English Lexicon of the New Testament and Other Early Christian Literauture only contain 13 examples of the word authetein and its cognates, the computer database known as the Thesaurus Linguae Graecae (TLG) contains 329 examples, offering a much larger and more representative sample of the use of the word throughout the history of Greek literature.
-Uses of the word in the TLG from 200 B.C. to 200 A.D. are listed in a subsequent section below—syntactical study.
+Uses of the word in the TLG from 200 BC to 200 AD are listed in a subsequent section below—syntactical study.

 A number of key studies of authenteō have been undertaken over the last 30 years, some of which have involved comprehensive searches of the largest available databases of Greek literature, Thesaurus Linguae Graecae, and the Duke Databank of Documentary Papyri.
 These databases enable researchers to study the word in context, as it is used in a wide range of documents over a long period of time.